 Passo San Marco

-From our hotel we head north along the lakeside to Bellagio where we can enjoy the stunning lake views during the 15 minute ferry ride across Lake Como to Varenna.
+From our hotel we head into Bellagio where we can enjoy the stunning lake views during the 15 minute ferry ride across Lake Como to Varenna.
 Enjoy these 15 minutes of flat as it won’t be long before we’re climbing again.
 Along the shore of Lake Como we’ll eventually come to Morbegno which signals the start of the 26km Passo San Marco.
 Enjoy the stunning views of the Lombardy countryside as we climb the San Marco.
 From the San Marco we descend deep into the Italian cycling heartland of Lombardy where we can enjoy a couple of short climbs before reaching our hotel halfway up the Passo della Presolana.

 Vivione and Padrio